 There will be no handshaking lines after games.
 Chest-bumping and high fives are discouraged.

-If a team coach, athlete, parent, staff, or spectator is diagnosed with COVID-19 within two weeks of the event…
+If a team coach, athlete, parent, or staff is diagnosed with COVID-19 within two weeks of the event…

 It’s the responsibility of the individual (or parent) to immediately self-report a COVID-19 diagnosis within two weeks of attending the event.
 The self-report should be sent to Bob Dignazio (Director, Victory Event Series) at .